 Apache evaluates authorization after it maps the request to a resource and merges the matching configuration sections.
 For a real filesystem path, <Directory> is the correct container, and on Apache 2.4 the supported deny rule is Require all denied; URL-only rules belong in <Location> instead.

 This guide uses the Ubuntu and Debian layout with /etc/apache2/conf-available/, a2enconf, apache2ctl, and the apache2 systemd unit.
-Test the configuration before reloading, and verify the blocked URL returns HTTP 403 instead of 404, which usually means the request is not reaching the directory you intended to protect.
+Test the configuration before reloading, and verify that the blocked URL returns HTTP 403.
+A 404 usually means the request is not reaching the directory you intended to protect.

 $ sudoedit /etc/apache2/conf-available/deny-private-directory.conf